NethermindEth/nethermind/src/Nethermind/Nethermind.BeaconNode.Host/README.md

 ### Build with version number

-To build a release version, with a GitVersion based semantic version number:
+To publish a release version, configured for Production environment:

 ```
 ./src/Nethermind/Nethermind.BeaconNode.Host/build.ps1